bizurkur/mockfs/docs/pages/02-install.md

 ## Composer

-It's recommended to install as a dev dependency using [Composer](https://getcomposer.org/):
+It's recommended to install mockfs as a dev dependency using [Composer](https://getcomposer.org/):

 ```sh
 composer require bizurkur/mockfs --dev
 ```

+If you don't have Composer installed, be sure to check out their [download page](https://getcomposer.org/download/).

 ## Download